Brunei: Market Profile

 - Brunei’s major exports are crude oil and liquefied natural gas (LNG), with Japan, Korea, India, Australia and Indonesia being its major markets.
 Manufactured goods, machinery and transport equipment are the main imports, sourced from ASEAN neighbours Malaysia and Singapore, as well as from China, the US and Korea.
 The sharp fall in oil and gas prices since 2015 has substantially hit Brunei’s current account balance and fiscal revenue, prolonging the economic recession.

 - The Brunei government weathered the oil price shock by tapping its foreign exchange reserves and assets.
+The economy will gradually improve in 2017, with the GDP contraction expected to narrow from that in 2016.
 In an attempt to diversify the economy to foster long-run economic stability, the government is promoting tourism, Islamic banking and manufacturing as outlined in Vision Brunei 2035.
 However, diversification efforts are thwarted by poor investment interests and a small private sector.
 The implementation of Shariah law since 2014 has restricted doing business in Brunei (such as business hours and holidays).

 - Aside from being a member of the ASEAN Economic Community (AEC), Brunei has had free trade agreements (FTAs) with Japan, China, Korea and India.
 Brunei also participates in the ASEAN-Australia-New Zealand FTA, as well as the negotiation of the Regional Comprehensive Economic Partnership (RCEP), which is expected to be concluded in 2017.